 There are 5 major areas in every home.
 And no matter how big or how old the home, they’re always the same:

-These 5 areas make up our Major-Items Inspection and form the basis of our discussion at the end of every inspection because they not only mean the most to me, but to all potential homeowners.
+These 5 areas also make up our Major-Items Inspection and form the basis of our discussion at the end of every inspection because they not only mean the most to me, but to all potential homeowners.

 Especially the roof since it protects you, increases property value, and helps your home stay energy efficient.